This lesson is in the early stages of development (Alpha version)

 Click the Start menu button or press the Windows key.
 Type PowerShell.
 Click on the Windows PowerShell application to open it.

-When you open Windows Termianl or PowerShell, type
+When you open PowerShell, type

 $ ssh -l USER_ID@wahab.hpc.odu.edu